 Spend the night indulging in some Icelandic cuisine.
 Maybe you want to share some dishes, go for the set menu or if you aren’t a picky eater – make the waiter surprise you!

-Bragðarefur might not make a lot of sense to you but to a local it is how every great romance starts.
+Bragðarefur might not make a lot of sense to you, but to a local it is how every great romance starts.
 Bragðarefur is basically the Icelandic equivalent to a McFlurry but WAY Better.
-You pick soft-serve ice cream from the machine and then you have your choice of three mix toppings: fruit, sauce or candy.
+You pick soft-serve ice cream from the machine and then you have a choice of three mix toppings: fruit, sauce or candy.
 This is then swirled together to create the most spectacular ice cream blend you’ll ever taste.

 Pro Tip: To make this romantic buy one big one and choose together.
 Finally ask for two spoons and enjoy feeding each other.

 The beautiful coastline of Reykjavik offers splendid panoramic and romantic views, taking in the glory of Mt.
 Esja that watches over the capital city day and night.
 Enjoy the boats sailing around in the ocean and the tiny island of Videy island that peaks up from the bay.
 In December it’s possible to see a shining beam of light into the sky, from the Imagine Peace Tower, an outdoor art piece by Yoko Ono, dedicated to the memory of John Lennon.

 Head towards Harpa Musical Hall and behold the light display before gradually arriving at the old harbor.
 This is one of the places in downtown Reykjavik where you completely forget that you are in the capital.
 It’s homey, friendly and kind of has that small-town charm.
 You can even visit the yellow lighthouse and the outdoor artwork Thufan.
 Enjoy the view and the fresh air!